renerocksai/renerocksai.stow/nixos.md

 conda create -n py39 python==3.9
 ```

-create a link in home to remain compatible with the ubuntu conda: `ln -s .conda anaconda3`
+create a link in home to remain compatible with the ubuntu conda:

+- `cd ; ln -s .conda anaconda3`

 To use: